-Welcome to Applied Theatre Consultants Ltd (ATCo), the home of Everyday Theatre.
+Welcome to Applied Theatre Company Ltd (ATCo), the home of Everyday Theatre.

 We are proud to create awareness and participation on issues of social change and justice, through drama education.

 Everyday Theatre’s contract has now ended.
 We thank all 75000+ participants who have played the game over the past 20 years.
 It has been a privilege to work with you.
 Always remember: every child has hopes and dreams.

 In Everyday Theatre, the audience becomes participants who work to unravel the issues of a fictitious dysfunctional family via theatre techniques framed within the safety of a video game structure.

 Generally, one to two classes gather in a shared space to view a 15-minute performance.
 The performance tells a fictional story of a family experiencing abuse, in the format of a video game.
 A games master invites the students to help get through the four levels of the game.
 At this point the classes go back to their home rooms and each class is led through the drama process in the video game by one or two of the teacher/actors.

 Under Covid-19 restrictions, we have changed the format so that each class stays the whole time in their own classroom.
 While the short performance has disappeared, process drama techniques quickly engage students with the ‘video game’ storyline.